-Fig. 8b).
-We focus on the Upper Inlet portion of the MODIS images in a domain slightly larger toward the west than that shown in Fig. 6.
-During low tide (Fig. 8a, which can be compared with Fig.6a) the mud flats regions on both the northern and southern banks of Turnagain Arm (south/southeast of Anchorage) are clearly seen as darker shades of gray relative to lighter shades representing sediment-rich water.
-Other mud flats regions can also be seen in Fig.8a: in the upper Knik Arm northeast of Anchorage, and in the form of an arc outside a river mouth along the northern coast of the Upper Cook Inlet (upper center of the image).
-Despite the uncertainty in the detailed model topography over the mud flat areas, the satellite images are in good agreements with the predicted "dry" regions of Fig. 6a.
-MODIS images are useful also in delineating details of the mud flats morphology at different times.
-Fig. 9 shows an enlarged image of the mud flats region south/southeast of Anchorage at two different times: 23:15 GMT on July 22, 2005 (lower panel; same time as in Fig. 8a) and 1 hour and 45 minutes earlier at 21:30 GMT (upper panel).
-While the former shows almostcompletely exposed mud flats (dark shades), the latter shows intertwined light and dark shades indicative of a more complex morphology due to unevenly submerged mud flats (the ellipses in Fig. 9 highlight the regions with significant changes; the larger ellipse is \sim 15 km across).
+Figure 8 shows the "true-color" MODIS images corresponding to approximately 1 h before a low water level at Anchorage (23:15 GMT on July 22, 2005; Fig. 8a) and 1-h before a high water level (21:05 GMT on August 27, 2005; Fig. 8b).
+We focus on the upper Inlet portion of the MODIS images in a domain slightly larger toward the west than that shown in Fig. 6.
+During low tide (Fig. 8a, which can be compared with Fig. 6a), the mudflat regions on both the northern and southern banks of Turnagain Arm (south/southeast of Anchorage) are clearly seen as darker shades of gray relative to lighter shades representing sediment-rich water.
+Other mudflat regions can also be seen in Fig. 8a: in the upper Knik Arm northeast of Anchorage and in the form of an arc outside a river mouth along the northern coast of the upper Cook Inlet (upper center of the image).
+Despite the uncertainty in the detailed model topography over the mudflat areas, the satellite images are in good agreements with the predicted "dry" regions of Fig. 6a.
+MODIS images are useful also in delineating details of the mudflat morphology at different times.
+Figure 9 shows an enlarged image of the mudflat region south/southeast of Anchorage at two different times: 23:15 GMT on July 22, 2005 (lower panel; same time as in Fig. 8a) and 1 h and 45 min earlier at 21:30 GMT (upper panel).
+While the former shows almost-completely exposed mudflats (dark shades), the latter shows intertwined light and dark shades indicative of a more complex morphology due to unevenly submerged mudflats (the ellipses in Fig. 9 highlight the regions with significant changes; the larger ellipse is ~15 km across).

-During high tide (Fig. 8b, which can be compared with Fig. 6c) most of the mud flats mentioned before are submerged and covered by murky turbid waters (brownish color) and more saline waters (clear and bluish colors) that have now penetrated from the lower Inlet.
+During high tide (Fig. 8b, which can be compared with Fig. 6c), most of the mudflats mentioned before are submerged and covered by murky turbid waters (brownish color) and more saline waters (clear and bluish colors) that have now penetrated from the lower Inlet.
 The saline intrusion is particularly pronounced along the deep channel south of the Forelands (east of Kalgin Island, lower-left corner of Fig. 8b) and will have important dynamical implications, to be discussed later in conjunction with the model results.